night-surfer/git_basics/README.md

 #review previous changes with git log (press q when ready to exit git log)

-#You can see the specific changes made to a file before commiting it by using: git diff
+#You can see the specific changes made to a file before committing it by using: git diff

           #### Removing a repository